rungene/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10-love_exponent_breath - Write a script that displays the result of BREATH to the power LOVE 3-paths - a script that counts the number of directories in the PATH 100-decimal_to_hexadecimal -  a script that converts a number from base 10 to base 16.
+101-rot13 -  a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.